Expedia fourth-quarter profit misses estimates, shares slide

 "We're now on cutting-edge technology platforms that will enable us to really expand our global presence," Chief Financial Officer Mark Okerstrom said.

-Expedia's Chinese subsidiary eLong lost $27 million last quarter in adjusted earnings before interest, tax, depreciation and amortization (EBITDA), while demand from European travelers and others visiting the United States has slumped due to a stronger dollar.
+Expedia's Chinese subsidiary eLong lost $27 million last quarter in adjusted earnings before interest, tax, depreciation and amortisation (EBITDA), while demand from European travellers and others visiting the United States has slumped due to a stronger dollar.

 "We are expecting a deceleration in revenue growth in 2015 (from these) headwinds," Okerstrom said during the company's earnings call.
 "We are seeing impacts in most regions that have had foreign exchange weakening," he added in an interview.